ReferenceType/H264Sharp/README.md

 ```

 ## Example
-Examples codes can be found on examples directory on the repository.
+Examples codes can be found on examples directory on the repository.<br/>
+For detailed information and documentation please check out [Wiki](https://github.com/ReferenceType/H264Sharp/wiki) page

 Following code shows minimalist example of encoder and decoder in action.

-For detailed information and documentation please check out [Wiki](https://github.com/ReferenceType/H264Sharp/wiki) page

 ``` csharp
 static void Main(string[] args)
 {